Jade Plant Care: 7 Secrets to Keep Yours Thriving

 The Results

-• 3 months later: New leaves appeared.
+• 3 months later: new leaves appeared.
 All three cuttings rooted successfully.

-• 1 year later: The original plant had fully recovered.
+• 1 year later: the original plant had fully recovered.
 I now had 4 jade plants total.

 • 2 years later: I have 5 healthy jades.
 The largest is about 18 inches tall and still growing.